 Hiking is easily the most popular activity at Dinosaur Provincial Park.
 The Interpretive Trails lead visitors through the terrain and help them explore the unique formations formed over millions of years.

-To get the most information out on the trails, it is best to go on a guided hike.
+It is best to go on a guided hike to get the most information on the trails.
 However, all of the trails at Dinosaur Provincial Park can also be explored without a guide.

 Prairie Trail

 The Prarie Trail is a short hike that takes about 15 minutes to complete.
-The trail is 0.3 kilometres long and winds through the grasslands of the park.
+It is 0.3 kilometres long and winds through the park’s grasslands.
 Although it is not the most popular trail at Dinosaur Provincial Park, it provides contrasting scenery to the barren badlands.

 Trail of the Fossil Hunters

-The Trail of the Fossil Hunters is just under 1 kilometre long.
-It takes approximately 40 minutes to complete the hike.
-The trail begins at Fossil Shelter #2 on the map and takes hikers through fossil displays.
+The Trail of the Fossil Hunters is just under 1 kilometre long and takes approximately 40 minutes to complete.
+It begins at Fossil Shelter #2 on the map and takes hikers through fossil displays.
 Also on the trail are information boards about important historical figures from the area.

 Badlands Trail

 The Badlands Trail is the most popular hiking trail at Dinosaur Provincial Park.
 It is 1.3 kilometres long and takes around an hour to complete.
-The trail goes through the badlands and highlights some of the most beautiful scenery of the park.
+The trail goes through the badlands and highlights some of the park’s most beautiful scenery.

-Fascinating rock formations can be found along the trail through the badlands.
-In addition, there are signs on the path that provide more information on the area’s history and how different landscapes formed.
+Along the trail through the badlands, fascinating rock formations can be found.
+In addition, signs on the path provide more information on the area’s history and how different landscapes formed.

 Coulee Viewpoint